Changissnz/nu_merchant_principal/README.md

 the constituent's expectations or interests, usually communicated to the "alliance" factor in some form, with the goal of transparency for their defined commitment to the connection.
+Equivalently, the same problems may arise when the "alliance" factor establishes a connection to a different constituent that results in a previous constituent's judgment of being disadvantaged in some form.
 A sub-challenge for the "alliance" factor would be for them to justify their decisions, that which may violate terms set by each of the constituents they proceed to connect to in this game.
 These justifications could rest on areas such as the "alliance" factor's default state of lacklusterness, a state understandable from a mainstream-rational perspective to be impossibly conducive to fulfilling set terms of agreement, as well as deficits in prior constituent connections.
+And if these justifications appear plausible to a constituent, this constituent feeling violated of the terms it set with the "alliance" factor, then the constituent may fold (yield way) to the decision/s.

 Quantitation is best implemented and continually revised for this Game of Sliding Alliances, after pertinent